ksokolowski/StyledConsole/docs/USER_GUIDE.md

 ## Icons & Terminal Fallback

+> [!IMPORTANT]
+> **The `icons` module is the recommended way to display symbols in terminal output.**
+> It provides 204 icons with automatic fallback to colored ASCII in environments
+> that don't support emoji.

-While `EMOJI` provides raw Unicode emojis, the `icons` module provides **policy-aware icons** that automatically fall back to colored ASCII in terminals that don't support emoji.
+The `icons` module provides **policy-aware icons** that automatically choose between Unicode emojis and colored ASCII based on terminal capabilities.
+Internally, it uses the `EMOJI` registry as its data source.

 ### Why Use Icons?